 When you train with our faculty, we’ll augment your understanding of urology, providing you with essential knowledge that you’ll tap throughout your career.

-The Department of Urology conducts a comprehensive program in undergraduate, graduate, and postgraduate medical education.
+We conduct a comprehensive program in undergraduate, graduate, and postgraduate medical education.
 These academic endeavors are directed towards clinical and research activities, emphasizing correlates between basic sciences and clinical problems.
 Clinical facilities of the following hospitals are utilized for these activities: Buffalo General Medical Center, Children's Hospital of Buffalo, Erie County Medical Center, Millard Fillmore Hospital, and the Veterans Affairs Medical Center.

 The goals of a rotation through urology are to familiarize students with the principles of diagnosis and management of common urologic disorders.
 Students are integrated as fully participating members of the urology team at the individual institution to which they are assigned.
 Students, therefore, participate in clinical rounds, the diagnostic evaluation of patients, operative procedures and clinics.
 It is anticipated that students will develop skills in the evaluation of imaging studies and gain an introduction to the various diagnostic techniques, including endoscopy, sonography, CT scans and MRI.